Latest Podcast Episodes

 Please like or share our podcast with people who will enjoy it, so we can build our listener base high for happiness.
 You can rate us directly on Apple Podcasts or Podchaser.com

-Giles is a published author with many books, primarily related to science and astronomy. check out his work here: https://www.amazon.co.uk/stores/Giles-Sparrow/author/B001IXOESC, or anywhere you go to find books.
+Giles is a published author with many books, primarily related to science and astronomy. check out his work here: https://www.amazon.co.uk/stores/Giles-Sparrow/author/B001IXOESC, at all good bookshops, and a few bad ones too.

 Richard's other podcast "If It's Hurting, It's not Working" is currently on hiatus, but it's a fun and informative look at work - why we work, how we work, and what makes a great job.
 And also what makes a great workplace, how to turn things round when we're not enjoying our work and, in the end, how we can all make our work better.
-For all episodes, go to https://ifhurtnotwork.podbean.com/ and https://ifhurtnot.work.
+We've moved - for all episodes, now go to https://open.spotify.com/show/4c8RB62kyKkfMPixhM7MmG.

 The Something Who logo, which features prominently on all our cover art was designed for us by Bea Garrido.
 She's a really talented artist, who you can find by following this link: https://beagarridoart.weebly.com/, where you can buy prints of some remarkable paintings of characters from Doctor Who.